kingandmcgaw/handbook/README.md

 Easyart developer handbook/manifesto (draft)
 ===========

+This is an outline of the London tech team's working methodologies, rather than a company-wide policy.

 ####General principles:
 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.
 * __Never make changes unilaterally__.
 Prefer oversharing and overcommunication (at the expense of some chatter/noise) to implicit understanding and agreement.
 Goal is to [increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).
 * __Be asynchronous and location-agnostic__.
 With a workforce across multiple locations it's important that we behave as if we're _all_ remote.
 Always acknowledge communication.
 * __Clearly define success metrics__.
 Test ideas and hypotheses early and often against the metrics you've agreed on.
-Your job is not programming, [it's delivering value using programming](http://blog.bahadir.io/posts/failed-entrepreneur.html).
+Your job is not programming, [it's delivering value using programming](http://blog.bahadir.io/posts/failed-entrepreneur.html), so always ensure you're delivering value.
 * __Transparency by default__.
 All information should be as public as possible, if possible outside the organisation.
 Use blog posts, Twitter, Basecamp, meetings or whatever is most suitable to disseminate information.
 * __With the exception of standups, meetings are optional when possible__
 * Project naming conventions.
 Directors!
+* __Agile methodologies, not tools__.
+Backlogs, standups, QA etc.

 ###Language style guides